thejpster/monotron/new_monotron_motherboard.md

 * AUDIO_LEFT (PE4)
 * AUDIO_RIGHT (PE5)

+They are routed to the expansion connector anyway, in case you want to fit a VGA/Audio to HDMI adaptor or something, or a VGA buffer amplifier.

 ## Physical Layout

 When the expansion board is connected to the MCU board, they form a standard ATX